alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

       -e CONNECT_LOG4J_ROOT_LOGLEVEL=INFO \
       ccloud-neo4j:1.0.0

-If you managed not to make any typos/errors, you'll be able interact with the Dockerized instance using the [REST API](https://docs.confluent.io/platform/current/connect/references/restapi.html).
+If you managed not to make any typos/errors, you'll be able to interact with the Dockerized instance using the [REST API](https://docs.confluent.io/platform/current/connect/references/restapi.html) on port 8083.
 I'd recommend making calls with [httpie](https://httpie.io/).
 It's a bit more elegant than `curl`.
 We can confirm that the Neo4j sink connector has been installed:

     % http localhost:8083/connector-plugins/
     [